 - A notarized title, signed over to the new owner.

-- A bill of sale or Declaration of Vehicle Purchase Price ONLY if the purchase price is not listed on the title.
+- A bill of sale or Declaration of Vehicle Purchase Price (Form 722-1), ONLY if the purchase price is not listed on the title.

-If the title is lost, apply for a duplicate before trying to sell your car.
+If your Oklahoma vehicle title is lost, apply for a duplicate before trying to sell your car.

-Tear-off tabs are only titles dated 2006 or newer.
-If you have an old title, without a tear-off tab, you can instead submit a Notice of Transfer of Ownership of a Vehicle.
+Tear-off tabs are titles dated 2006 or newer.
+If you have an old title, without a tear-off tab, you can instead submit a Notice of Transfer of Ownership of a Vehicle (Form 773).

-As stated above, the buyer will need either a bill of sale or a Declaration of Vehicle Purchase Price to register and title your vehicle.
+As stated above, the buyer will need either a bill of sale or a Declaration of Vehicle Purchase Price (Form 722-1) to register and title your vehicle in Oklahoma.
 You can, if needed, conveniently download a bill of sale from our Bill of Sale page.